frankyeh/UNet-Studio-Website/doc/gui_cx.md

 ## Step C3c: Study variable

 Choose the target variable to study, and DSI Studio will find any tracks correlated with this variable.
 The effect of other covariates selected in C3b will be regressed out.

-[Nonparametric] will use Spearman rank-based correlation to consider the nonlinear effect between the study variable and the diffusion measure.
-The other covariates will still be regressed using a linear regression model.

-If your data are from a longitudinal study and want to look at longitudinal differences after considering variables selected in the previous step, choose "Intercept".
+If your data are from a longitudinal study and want to look at longitudinal differences after considering variables selected in the previous step, choose "Longitudinal change" as the study variable.

-For example:

-If you have a longitudinal connectometry database with "age", and you don't select anything for Step C3b and select "Intercept" Step C3c.
-This will show tracks with significant changes in the longitudinal study.

-If you choose "age" for Step C3b and choose "Intercept" for Step C3c?.
-This will show tracks with significant changes in the longitudinal study, and the effect of age on the change will be eliminated.

-If you choose "age" for Step C3b and choose "age" for Step C3c?
-This will show tracks with changes that are significantly correlated with age.
-A positive correlation means when age increases, the tracks show increased anisotropy.
+If your data are from a longitudinal study including controls/patients and want to compare longitudinal differences between controls and patients, after considering variables selected in the previous step, choose the group id of control/patient as the study variable.

 ## Step C3d: Parameters